Jimb0Shmimb0/2d-ray-caster/README.md

 # 2d-ray-caster
 This is a 2D ray casting project to simulate sound propagation.
-It's a VERY UNFINISHED PROJECT!!!!!!
+It's a VERY UNFINISHED PROJECT with SO MUCH SPAGHETTI CODE!!

 # Acoustic Foam Placement Optimiser
 This project simulates sound reflections in closed off 2d spaces and identifies optimal locations for acoustic foam placement using a basic 2d ray tracing approach,